THE SCIENCE OF SOUND

 Soundproof windows are designed on these principles; using materials that will not easily allow transmittance of the wave.

 Typically glass is a good conductor of sound, which makes it bad for soundproofing.
-If only it wasn’t so good for seeing through… Due to this fact, soundproof glazing needs to disrupt and dissipate sound waves differently.
+Due to this fact, soundproof glazing needs to disrupt and dissipate sound waves differently.
 It does this in a few ways:

 All materials have a ‘natural resonance’ depending upon their size, shape and thickness.
 This frequency is the pitch at which the material will vibrate easily, meaning that it will allow noises at this frequency to be passed on without resistance.
 In order to combat this in soundproof glazing, glass of two different thicknesses are used.